ben-mulhern/cd-collection/README.md

 3) Figure out how all the Angular dependencies work - do I need to check them into my repo or can I get SBT to handle it?

-4) Handle window forms better (well, at all)
+4) Handle window forms better (well, at all) - validation errors, closing when complete

-5) Add artist search function
+5) Styling - borders around the "add artist" button

 6) Add validation for artists to only allow one level of parenthood